 ‘Use specific sole dyes on the outsole and paint it on in light coats to get tie-dye effects.’

-Custom-Dyeing Your Sneaker Soles With Coffee: Reattaching Uppers
+Custom-Dyeing Your Trainer Soles With Coffee: Reattaching Uppers

-Reattaching your sole back to the uppers of the sneaker is a relatively simple yet still technical process.
+Reattaching your sole back to the uppers of the trainer is a relatively simple yet still technical process.
 Our upcoming sole swap tutorial will provide an in-depth, step-by-step walkthrough.

 Stay tuned for episode four of our five-part video series with The Shoe Surgeon, where the Surgeon Studios team will teach you how to tie-dye your sneakers using household ingredients.